-Your employer has important obligations to protect each of their employee’s health and safety, including when employees are operating a motor vehicle in the course of their work.
-However, in very practical terms, road safety has to be a partnership between your employer and you.
-Your employer can develop any number of good policies and procedures, but none of them will work until you apply them.
+Employers have important obligations to protect employees, including when employees are operating a motor vehicle in the course of their work.
+But, in very practical terms, road safety is a shared responsibility.

 Here are some important things every driver needs to consider.

 Before You Drive

 - Manage journeys – Ask yourself if you can get your work done without driving.
 Can you use a phone call, an email, an online meeting to avoid unnecessary driving?
 Can you reduce risks by using public transit?